 However, the positive trend for total savings deposits does not imply that the majority of American households are saving more.
 The median American savings account balance actually decreased between the 2010 and 2007, only to resume increasing in 2013.
 The unsteady behavior of the median balance, noted at the beginning of this article, contradicts the idea that growth in total savings was distributed evenly among all households.

 Since 2009, the FDIC has also published a weekly table of national average rates on deposit accounts.
+You can also compare rates offered by individual banks through our savings account comparison tool.

 The swift decline in interest rates on savings has not halted or slowed the growth of the savings account balance total in the U.S. Even as the national rate was continuously falling from 2009, when record-keeping began, until settling at 0.06% APY by 2013, the sum of all savings deposits continued to grow at the same pace.